insaneinthemembrane/fetish/README.md

 Then, hopefully to breath life into fetish:

 >- 14,000 hybrid blocks @ 35 coins per block, which realistically, with both POW and POS mining blocks during the hybrid period, would add at most 300,000 if it is mined.
+NB: I have test mined some, and test staked, so will add the figure onto the 400,000 FETSH.
 >
 Coins